open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ### OpenTelemetry BOM

-Import the `opentelemetry-bom` BOM and `opentelemetry-instrumentation-bom-alpha` before using the OpenTelemetry starter.
+Import the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs before using the OpenTelemetry starter.

 The following example shows how to import both BOMs